0r3h/sqrc/README.md

 # SQRC

 Rudimentary Squad RCON CLI.
 Reads `stdin` for commands, outputs command responses and chat to `stdout`.
+Log is outputted to `stderr`.

 ## Installation